Characterization of the Host Binary of the Directly Imaged Exoplanet HD 143811 AB b: Analysis

-While the parameters derived from each epoch generally agree, final T$_{\rm eff}$, $v$sin($i$), and metallicity are calculated from the summed 1D posteriors across these nine epochs, to better incorporate systematic errors.
-Error bars are taken to be the standard deviations of the combined posterior added in quadrature to 56.9 K and 0.052 dex in temperature and metallicity.
-The derivation of these additional error terms, from a comparison of our method to literature results on 10 stars, is presented in the Appendix.
-Stellar parameters are given in Table~\ref{tab:startable}, and Figure~\ref{fig:spectralfit} shows an example segment of the spectrum, with FEROS data in black, and fits in red.
-Overall there is good agreement between model and data, though as expected there are mismatches between the model and data for some lines.
+While the parameters derived from each epoch generally agree, final values for T$_{\rm eff}$, $v$sin($i$), and metallicity are calculated from the summed 1D posteriors across all epochs to better incorporate systematic errors.
+Error bars are taken to be the standard deviations of the combined posterior, with an additional error of 107.2 K added in quadrature to the uncertainty on temperature.
+The derivation of this additional error term, from a comparison of our method to literature results on 8 stars, is presented in the Appendix.
+Stellar parameters from this fit, and additional fits described below, are given in Table~\ref{tab:startable}.

-For epochs where the relative RVs are smaller than 20 km/s (11 epochs) and the lines mostly overlap, using wide priors results in poor fits with degeneracies between the multiple parameters.
-While these epochs are not suitable for additional measurements of the stellar parameters, they can still be used to extract RVs of both stars.
-For the epochs with more overlapping lines we use narrower priors, based on the fit results to epochs with more separated lines.
-While the radial velocity prior remains $-50$~km/s~$\le$~RV~$\le$~50~km/s, we adjust the priors for the other parameters for the overlapping epochs.
-We adopt Gaussian priors from our adopted posteriors on the stellar parameters, based on the fitting to epochs with more widely-separated lines.
-The measured RVs for each epoch are reported in Table~\ref{tab:radveltable}.

-As expected for young F-stars we detect significant lithium absorption in both stars near 6707.8 \r{A}.
-We do not observe signification emission cores in Calcium H and K or in H$\alpha$.